Skip Navigation

 Updated

-WPML’s glossary lets you create better translations by defining how you want certain words to appear in your site’s translations.
+WPML’s glossary helps you get higher quality translations by defining how you want certain words to appear in various languages.

 What is the WPML Glossary?

-The WPML Glossary is a tool for improving translation accuracy by specifying translations for words that have multiple meanings.
+The WPML Glossary is a tool that improves translation accuracy by specifying translations for words that have multiple meanings (or multiple possible translations).

 Best Practices for Adding Terms to Your Glossary